oceanbase/awesome-oceanbase-mcp/src/oceanbase_mcp_server/README.md

 ```
 ### SSE Mode
 Within the mcp-oceanbase directory, execute the following command, the port can be customized as desired.
-'--transport': MCP server transport type as stdio or sse, default is stdio
+'--transport': MCP server transport type, default is stdio
-'--host': sse Host to bind to, default is 127.0.0.1, that is to say, you can only access it on your local computer.
+'--host': host to bind to, default is 127.0.0.1, that is to say, you can only access it on your local computer.
 If you want any remote client to be able to access it, you can set the host to 0.0.0.0
-'--port': sse port to listen on, default is 8000
+'--port': port to listen on, default is 8000
 ```bash
 uv run oceanbase_mcp_server --transport sse --port 8000
 ```